RyanKoech/MybroSQL/ReadMe.md

 # 👍MyBroSQL

 > An application for users to generate realistic dummy data for their MySQL databases.
+See the deployed application (here)[https://mybrosql.netlify.app/]

 ## Built With